adsf117/adsf117/README.md

 ### Hi there 👋 !
 My name is Andres David Serrano, I'm from Colombia 🇨🇴

+I'm passionate about continuous learning and unlearning to improve, fix, and create all kinds of things.
 I have been a mobile application developer since 2013.
 I have worked in Java and Kotlin on native Android apps (I'm a fan of Kotlin).

 I have followed Scrum, EX, kanban,  and good development practices such as SOLID, Clean Code, and Clean Architecture C.I and C.D.